iamhugofelix/rock-paper-scissors/README.md

 # rock-paper-scissors
 This is a Rock, Paper, Scissors to test my Javascript skills

-Play the game here ↓
-https://iamhugofelix.github.io/rock-paper-scissors/
+To play the game click on the following link: https://iamhugofelix.github.io/rock-paper-scissors/